bakuhatsu/Rsite/_posts/2016-04-14-Getting-started-with-R.markdown

 ```
 As you can see, we can add 1 and 2 to get three, **or** add 1 to each of the three numbers in the second case to get 3, 4, and 5, **or** we can add two sets of three numbers to each other.
 These same rules apply for other mathematical operations.

 **Note: Be careful of spaces**
-If you put spaces in the wrong spot you can sometimes get very different results, try to be consistent for easy-to-read code and to minimize mistakes due to unindended commands.
+Compared to some other programming languages R is pretty flexible in accepting the way that you format your text, but occasionally if you put spaces in the wrong spot you can get very different results, try to be consistent for easy-to-read code and to minimize mistakes due to unindended commands.
+A `<-` is use for assigning values, but a `-` can be a negative sign and a `<` can be a less than sign if they have a space in between.

 **QUIZ:** What is the output of each of the commands below?
 What is the value of x and of y after running these commands?